testing-cabal/mock/README.txt

    ...
    >>> assert foo == original

-Mock now supports the mocking of Python magic methods.
+Mock supports the mocking of Python magic methods.
 The easiest way of using magic methods is with the `MagicMock` class.
 It allows you to do things like::